Speak to a local memory care advisor 24/7: (888) 595-9951

 Golden Horizons Of Crosslake

-Golden Horizons Of Crosslake specializes in providing memory care services in Crow Wing county, Minnesota.
-Golden Horizons Of Crosslake provides upscale amenities that include medication administration and storage, weight gain and loss management and programs to promote brain health to any older adults with dementia who reside in Crosslake, MN and nearby areas.
-Golden Horizons Of Crosslake is located at 13631 E Shore Road, 56442 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.
+Golden Horizons Of Crosslake is known for providing memory care in Crow Wing county, Minnesota.
+Golden Horizons Of Crosslake offers luxury amenities that include care focused on residents’ abilities, 24/7 toileting assistance and color-coordinated rooms to help with memory to any older adults with dementia who reside in Crosslake, MN and nearby areas.
+Golden Horizons Of Crosslake is located at 13631 E Shore Road, 56442 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.

 Hallett Cottages

-Hallett Cottages provides memory care in Crosby, Minnesota.
-It includes amenities like individualized programs and care, daily living assistance and special dementia programs to lower anxiety and is situated at 350 4th Street Ne, in 56441 zip code area in Crow Wing county.
-Hallett Cottages is officially licensed in Minnesota to provide memory care, with license # 25525.
+Hallett Cottages provides dementia and Alzheimer’s care in Crosby, Minnesota.
+It includes amenities like individualized meals, a pet friendly environment and special Alzheimer’s programs to decrease frustration and is situated at 350 4th Street Ne, in 56441 zip code area in Crow Wing county.
+Hallett Cottages is licensed in Minnesota to provide memory care, with license number 25525.

 Diamond Willow Assisted Living